 Target – OWASP Broken Web Application VM, IP = 192.168.0.160

-First start burpsuite and check details under proxy tab in Options sub-tab.
+First, this Burp Suite Tutorial helps to check details under the proxy tab in the Options sub-tab.
 Ensure IP is localhost IP & port is 8080.

 Then on IceWeasel/Firefox, Goto Options > Preferences > Network > Connection Settings.